vkbansal/illuminate-js/packages/illuminate-js/README.md

    addPlugin(lineNumbers);
    ```

-2. Include CSS file from `illuminate-js/lib/plugins/lineNumbers/style.css` or use it an reference to write your own styles.
+2. Using styles from [here](https://github.com/vkbansal/illuminate-js/blob/master/packages/illuminate-js/src/plugins/lineNumbers/style.css) as reference, write your own styles.
+This file is also available from `illuminate-js/lib/plugins/lineNumbers/style.css`.
    </details>

 <details>